The 7 Best Vacuum Cleaners on the Market Right Now

 Purchasing a vacuum cleaner can be a bit overwhelming.
 With so many options and prices out there today, it’s hard to tell which is the best option for your home.
-We’re here to help you narrow down all the choices by giving you the low-down on what we consider the best vacuum cleaners you can purchase in 2021.
+We’re here to help you narrow down all the choices by giving you the low-down on what we consider the best vacuum cleaners you can purchase.
 We’ve taken away a lot of the guesswork by providing you an extensive vacuum-buying guide with the details that matter the most — such as vacuum type, how much it weighs, bagged versus bagless, included accessories, and, of course, price — to help you make an informed decision.

 Types of Vacuums

 There are quite a few different types of vacuums out on the market today, and knowing which one is the best for you will be determined by your needs.

 - Upright Vacuums: Considered the traditional vacuum, uprights are generally what you think of when you think of a vacuum cleaner.
 They tend to have quite a bit of power, making them a great option for cleaning all types of flooring, and can collect debris directly either through a vacuum bag or a bagless canister.

 - Canister Vacuums: Canister vacuums are basically an upright vacuum that has been broken into two parts — the handle and brush roller on one side, and the canister that collects the debris on the other.
 Canister vacuums are a great option for those who want a dependable, all-flooring home vacuum that can be slightly easier to maneuver than an upright.